CodeDay-Chicago/simple-site/html-css.md

 Remember that Google is an excellent tool for looking up *anything*.
 A good website for all-things HTML/CSS is the [Mozilla Developer Network](developer.mozilla.org/en-US/docs).

+Also the web development world is [one of the biggest communities out there](https://coggle.it/diagram/Vz9LvW8byvN0I38x), which is one of the reasons why it's so great.

 ---
 ### Basics
 **Tags** represent parts of a webpage.
 Most are paired